Best Backup Software for Restoring to Dissimilar Hardware

 best backup software for restoring to dissimilar hardware - cloning sata disks

-What makes disk cloning software slightly different to image backup software is that with disk cloning software the process usually happens directly between two different disks at the same time (i.e., in real time).
-Some disk cloning software will take a hybrid approach and allow a disk to be imaged, saved to a file and then recovered from this file onto a replacement disk at a later date, but even when this is the case this file almost always remains an exact copy of the original disk in most cases.
+What makes disk cloning software slightly different to disk imaging-based backup software is that with disk cloning software the migration process usually happens directly between two different disks at the same time (i.e., in real time) with no data being saved else ware.
+Some disk cloning software will take a hybrid approach and allow a disk to be imaged, said image saved to a file and then recovered from this file onto a replacement disk at a later date, but even when this is the case this file almost always remains an exact copy of the original disk with no considerations for different hardware considered.

-Where disk cloning software often becomes less useful is when trying to migrate an existing device over to a completely new system (with different hardware), in many cases the disk cloning software will be configured to simply make an exact clone of the original disk meaning the new hardware won’t be taken into account as a part of the recovery process and could potentially lead to problems!
+Where disk cloning software often becomes less useful is when trying to migrate an existing device over to a completely new system with different hardware in place.
+In many cases the disk cloning software will be configured to simply make an exact clone of the original disk meaning the new hardware won’t be taken into account as a part of the recovery process and could potentially lead to problems occurring when recovering such a disk image without the proper adjustments being made.

-NB – Some developers take a hybrid approach and combine disk cloning and disk image backup techniques into a single piece of software (i.e., saving the disk image to a file and then recovering or cloning from this file, as might be required, at a later date).
-In many cases, such software titles can provide very good value given that they perform both functions!
+NB – Some developers take a hybrid approach and combine disk cloning and disk image backup techniques into a single piece of software (i.e., saving the disk image to a file and then recovering or cloning from this file, when required, at a later date).
+In many cases, such software titles can provide very good value given that they essentially perform both functions!

-When making use of specialist image-based backup software (which has the ability to optimise for recovering onto dissimilar hardware) we can also often bypass this common limitation of only working with a single PC which is found within many disk cloning titles (i.e., we can, realistically, usually only recover the device upon which the image backup is being taken).
+When making use of specialist disk image-based backup software (which has the ability to optimise for recovering onto dissimilar hardware) we can also often bypass this common limitation of only working with a single PC which is still found within many disk cloning software titles (i.e., we can, otherwise, usually only recover to the device upon which the disk image backup has been taken to begin with).

 New Hardware & Drivers

-As I have already discussed so far, when simply cloning an existing system disk to a new disk for use on the same system, simple disk cloning software will be sufficient given that all of the other hardware will remain the same.
-When migrating an active system to a new piece of dissimilar hardware (e.g., when getting a new PC) we have to think about the fact that the new device will most likely have different hardware running and this must be taken into account beforehand!
+As I have already discussed so far, when simply cloning an existing system disk to a new disk for use within the same system, simple disk cloning software will be sufficient given that all of the other hardware within the system will remain the same.
+When migrating an active system over to a new piece of dissimilar hardware (e.g., when getting a new PC) we have to think about the fact that the new device will most likely have different hardware in operation.

-In such cases that we are migrating an existing system across to new hardware, one of the safest and most reliable ways of ensuring the migration process works correctly is via use of specialist disk image backup software which includes provisions for recovering to dissimilar hardware.
-Such software will commonly do this by taking into account any new hardware and either removing any old drivers specific to the existing device (so as to make use of Windows generic drivers on the new device) or by simply adding-in the correct drivers for the new hardware to the image to ensure the existing system works on the new hardware.
+In such cases that we are migrating an existing system across to new hardware, one of the safest and most reliable ways of ensuring the migration process works correctly is via the use of specialist disk imaging backup software which includes special provisions for recovering to dissimilar hardware.
+Such software will commonly do this by taking into account any new hardware and either removing any old drivers specific to the existing device (so as to make use of Windows generic drivers on the new device in the first instance) or by simply adding-in the correct drivers for the new hardware to the image to ensure the existing system works after migration is complete.

-NB – It might be possible with newer versions of Windows to simply clone a disk and insert it straight into the new device (i.e., Windows can handle driver issues very well itself and might be able to keep the system running after such a migration).
-This is, however, probably not the most safe or reliable method for performing such a migration and extreme caution should be taken when not using specialist software such as the titles mentioned in this guide!
+NB – It might be possible with newer versions of Windows to simply clone a disk and insert it straight into the new device (i.e., Windows can handle driver issues very well by itself and might be able to keep the system running after such a migration).
+This is, however, probably not the safest or most reliable method for performing such a system migration and extreme caution should be taken when not using specialist software such as the titles mentioned further down in this guide!

 Bringing Everything Together

-At this point it is hopefully clear that specialist disk image backup software (with provisions for restoring to dissimilar hardware) is often the safest and most reliable way of migrating an existing PC system over to a new piece of dissimilar hardware.
-Even though other methods and techniques do exist, it is definitely worth looking at disk image backup software with such functionality included to potentially save a lot of wasted time and help in mitigating any other unusual problems which might arise when using other, less official methods!
+At this point it is hopefully clear that specialist disk imaging-based backup software (with provisions for restoring to dissimilar hardware) is often the safest and most reliable way of migrating an existing PC system over to a new piece of dissimilar hardware.
+Even though other methods and techniques do exist, it is definitely worth looking at disk imaging backup software with such functionality included to potentially save a lot of wasted time further down the line and help in mitigating any other unusual problems which might arise when using other, less official methods.

-Next, in this final section of this guide, I will be listing several disk image backup software titles, as have been reviewed on BestBackupReviews.com, which feature the ability to optimise any disk images for being restored onto dissimilar hardware in some capacity.
+Next, in the final section of this guide, I will be listing several disk imaging backup software titles, as have been reviewed here on BestBackupReviews.com, which feature the ability to optimise any disk image backups made for being restored onto dissimilar hardware in some capacity.

-Finally, in this section of my guide I will be looking at several of the best disk image-based backup solutions (as reviewed on BestBackupReviews.com) which feature the ability to restore image-based backups onto dissimilar hardware when required.
+Finally, in this section of my guide I will be looking at several of the best disk image-based backup solutions (as reviewed here on BestBackupReviews.com) which feature the ability to restore disk image-based backups onto dissimilar hardware.

-As always, be sure to check the details of each backup solution listed below very carefully if you are planning to make any purchases and, if possible, always try to take advantage of any free trials to make sure the solution works for you before signing-up!
+As always, be sure to check the details of each backup solution listed below very carefully if you are planning to make any purchases and, if possible, always try to take advantage of any free trials to make sure any chosen solution works for your own requirements before making any purchases.

 1. Acronis Cyber Protect Home Office

-Previously known as Acronis True Image, Cyber Protect Home Office is a leading backup solution featuring some of the best tools both for making image-based backups and recovering from these same backups to dissimilar hardware when applicable to do so!
+Previously known as Acronis True Image, Cyber Protect Home Office is a leading backup solution featuring some of the best tools both for making disk image-based backups and recovering from these same backups over to new or dissimilar hardware.

 best backup software for restoring to dissimilar hardware - acronis universal restore

-With the Acronis universal restore functionality aside, Cyber Protect Home Office is a very powerful backup solution in its own right featuring the ability to make both disk image and file level backups, make use of shared network drives (NAS systems) as well as the ability to make use of both locally attached external disks or the Acronis cloud for saving any backed-up data safely.
-Cyber Protect Home Office is also a highly secure piece of backup software featuring both strong data encryption technology (up to AES 256-bit encryption) plus the option to make use of the highly rated antivirus software which is built right into the product itself!
+With the Acronis universal restore functionality set aside, Cyber Protect Home Office is also a very powerful backup solution in its own right featuring the ability to make both disk image and file level backups, make use of shared network drives for storage as well as the ability to make use of both locally attached external disks or the Acronis cloud for saving any backed-up data safely.
+Cyber Protect Home Office is also a highly secure piece of backup software featuring strong data encryption technology (with up to AES 256-bit encryption), use of the Acronis Secure Zone storage protection technology plus the option to make use of the highly rated antivirus software which is integrated into the application itself.

-With these core backup and security features aside, we also see many other useful functions within Cyber Protect Home Office, these include built-in file sharing and file synchronisation functionality, support for backing-up Microsoft Office 365 documents plus smartphone apps for both iOS and Android amongst many other useful additions.
+With these core backup and security features set aside, we also see many other useful functions found within Cyber Protect Home Office.
+Such additional features include built-in file sharing and file synchronisation functionality, file archiving functionality, support for backing-up Microsoft Office 365 accounts plus smartphone apps for directly backing up both iOS and Android devices.

-Acronis Cyber Protect Home Office is priced from $49.99 / year for the essentials version which features the full Universal Recovery suite of tools (although it does exclude any use of the Acronis Cloud which is available on higher level plans).
-You can get a 30 day free trial of Cyber Protect Home Office via the official Acronis website.
+Acronis Cyber Protect Home Office is priced from $49.99 per year for the Essentials version which features the full Universal Recovery suite of tools (although it does exclude any use of the Acronis Cloud storage which is available on higher level plans starting at $54.99 per year).
+New users can get a full 30-day free trial of Cyber Protect Home Office via the official Acronis website.

 acronis review logo

-ToDo Backup Home is a leading multi-purpose backup application from software experts EaseUS, it is a tool which features multiple backup and recovery features including, as is relevant to this guide, the ability to restore image-based backups onto dissimilar hardware!
+ToDo Backup Home is a leading multi-purpose backup application from software experts EaseUS.
+This is a tool which features multiple backup and recovery options including, as is relevant to this guide, the ability to restore disk imaging-based backups over onto new or dissimilar hardware with ease.

 best backup software for restoring to dissimilar hardware - easeus recovery media builder

-With the System Transfer tool aside, ToDo Backup is a very powerful backup application capable of creating both file level and full system image backups to one of a number of sources including network shares (NAS devices), external hard drives, 3rd party cloud providers (including Google Drive and Dropbox) as well as to the EaseUS Cloud itself.
-Other useful features include a good scheduling engine, support for strong AES 256-bit file encryption and a specialist Microsoft Outlook backup tool amongst many other useful features and functionality.
+With the System Transfer tool set aside, ToDo Backup is also a very powerful multipurpose backup application capable of creating both file level and full system image backups to one of a number of storage targets including network shares (NAS devices), external hard drives, third-party party cloud providers (including Google Drive and Dropbox) as well as to the EaseUS Cloud itself.
+Other useful features include the provision of a good automatic scheduling engine, support for strong AES 256-bit file encryption, use of the EaseUS Security Zone storage technology and a specialist Microsoft Outlook backup tool amongst many other useful features.

-EaseUS ToDo Backup Home is priced from just $39.95 / Year (or $59.95 / Year with 1TB of cloud storage included by EaseUS themselves).
-A perpetual version with lifetime upgrades is also available form just $79.95 per device as is a free version with a very good default set of features.
-EaseUS also offer a 30 day free trial of EaseUS ToDo Backup for anyone wanting to test the software out for themselves first!
+EaseUS ToDo Backup Home is priced from just $39.95 per Year (or $59.95 per Year with 1TB of cloud storage included from EaseUS themselves).
+A perpetual edition with free lifetime upgrades is also available form just $79.95 per device as is a free edition with a good default set of features.
+EaseUS also offer a full 30-day free trial of ToDo Backup for anyone wanting to test the software out for themselves.

-DiskImage 18 is the latest in specialist disk imaging backup technology from developers O&O Software and features, amongst many other useful functions, the M.I.R restore technology which can assist in restoring existing systems across onto new, dissimilar hardware!
+DiskImage 19 is the latest in specialist disk imaging-based backup technology from specialist developers O&O Software.
+This is a very powerful piece of backup software which features, amongst many other useful functions, the M.I.R restore technology which can assist in restoring existing systems across to new or otherwise dissimilar hardware with ease.

 best backup software for restoring to dissimilar hardware - diskimage recovery media builder

-With the M.I.R recovery functionality set aside, DiskImage 18 remains a solid disk imaging-based backup solution in its own right with many options for taking full system backups manually or on a schedule.
-DiskImage 18 includes the ability to apply strong AES 256-bit encryption to any backed-up data, options for saving images as VHD files (and mounting said VHD files within Windows) and also offering potentially unlimited historic file versioning in the process.
-Other features including the one-click disk imaging technology and support for migrating (cloning) existing systems to SSD drives also exists as does the option to also make file-level backups when applicable to do so.
+With the M.I.R recovery functionality set aside, DiskImage 19 remains a solid disk imaging-based backup solution in its own right with many options available for taking full system backups manually or on an automated schedule.
+DiskImage 19 includes the ability to apply strong AES 256-bit encryption, options for saving images in VHD or VHDX formats (and mounting said VHD or VHDX files within Windows) whilst also offering potentially unlimited historic file versioning in the process.

-O&O DiskImage 18 is priced at a one-off $49.95 per PC or a one-off $69.95 for a 5-device licence.
-A 30 day free trial of the software is also available via the official O&O Software website.
+O&O DiskImage 19 is priced at a one-off cost of $49.95 per PC or just $69.95 for a 5-device licence pack.
+A full 30-day free trial of the software is also available via the official O&O Software website.

-Macrium is one of the most popular names in disk imaging technology thanks to its excellent Reflect line of PC backup software which supports many advanced disk image-based backup and disk-to-disk cloning functions!
+Macrium is one of the most popular names in disk imaging technology thanks to its excellent Reflect line of PC backup software which supports many advanced disk imaging-based backup and disk-to-disk cloning features.

 best backup software for restoring to dissimilar hardware - macrium recovery media builder

-Once booted into the Macrium recovery environment on the new device, the ReDeploy system will assist in seeking and adding any new or required drivers for the new hardware as might be applicable before completing the recovery process.
+Once booted into the Macrium recovery environment on the new device, the ReDeploy system will assist in seeking and adding any new or required drivers for the new hardware as might be applicable before completing the migration and recovery process in due course.

-Moving on past the ability to recovery to dissimilar hardware and Reflect features many other useful technologies for helping to keep a PC safe, these include file-level and disk image backups, good automatic scheduling support, strong AES 256-bit encryption, the ability to mount image files within Windows and good support for cloning disks (including to and from SSDs) amongst many other useful features.
+Moving on past this ability to recover to new or dissimilar hardware and Macrium Reflect also features many other useful technologies for helping to keep a PC and its data safe.
+Such features include file-level and full disk image-based backups, good automatic scheduling support, strong AES 256-bit encryption, the ability to mount disk image files as virtual drives within Windows plus good support for directly cloning disks (including to and from SSDs) amongst many other useful additions.

-AOMEI Backupper is a well-designed and easy to use backup solution featuring support for full system image backups alongside the AOMEI Universal Restore technology which can be used for migrating (recovering) any image-based backups across to dissimilar hardware!
+AOMEI Backupper is a well-designed and easy to use piece of backup software featuring support for full making system image-based backups alongside use of the AOMEI Universal Restore technology which can be used for migrating any image-based backups across to new or dissimilar hardware.

 best backup software for restoring to dissimilar hardware - aomei cloning tools

-NB – The Universal Restore component is only available in the (premium) AOMEI Backupper Professional version or higher (business versions).
+NB – The Universal Restore component is only available in the (premium) AOMEI Backupper Professional edition or higher (business versions).
+AOMEI do produce a free to use edition of Backupper which remains a great way to test out this software, but does not support universal restores as of now.

-With the Universal Restore functionality aside, AOMEI Backupper is a solid backup tool which is very easy to use and features support for both file-based and image-based backups, support for cloning disks (including SSDs), automatic folder synchronisation tools plus strong AES 192-bit encryption amongst many other useful features.
+With the Universal Restore functionality set aside, AOMEI Backupper remains a solid multipurpose backup tool which is very easy to use and configure and features support for both file-based and disk image-based backups been made.
+Additional support is also included for directly cloning between physical disks (including SSD optimisation support), utilising automatic folder synchronisation between multiple devices plus provisions for protecting backups via strong AES 192-bit encryption amongst many other useful additions.

 AOMEI Backupper Standard is 100% free for personal use, although beware that this free version does not feature the Universal Restore components previously mentioned.
-AOMEI Backupper Professional (which does contain the Universal Restore component) can be obtained via the official AOMEI website priced at $39.95 / year or for a one-off payment of just $49.95 with free lifetime updates included!
+AOMEI Backupper Professional (which does contain the Universal Restore component) can be obtained via the official AOMEI website and is priced at just $39.95 per PC, per year (or $49.95 with 1TB of cloud storage included) alongside a perpetual edition which can be purchased for a one-off payment of just $69.95 per PC (or $89.95 across 5 PCs) with free lifetime updates included.

-Whilst the prospect of migrating to newer and faster PC hardware is often very positive, the work involved in re-configuring a new device for your own individual preferences, moving across important documents and re-installing all necessary software can be a very time consuming and tedious experience.
-It is here that specialist software which supports the migrating of an existing system between two different pieces of hardware can be very useful and can help to save a lot of time and stress in the process!
+Whilst the prospect of migrating an existing system across to newer and faster PC hardware is often a very positive one, the work involved in re-configuring a new device for your own individual preferences (including moving across any important documents and re-installing all necessary software) can often be a very time consuming and tedious experience.
+It is for this reason that specialist backup software which supports the migrating of an existing system between two different pieces of hardware can be very useful and can help to save a lot of time and stress during such a migration process.

 Looking for backup software?